silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Yes, I'm autistic.

 That means I don't think like you.
-My way of thinking was obvious to me.
+My way of thinking is obvious to me.
 Yours looks strange.
 So I called you stupid - not because I believed it, but because you had called me stupid first, and that just didn't make sense.

 Because from where I sat, you were the one not seeing it.
 You stopped at the first step.
 You did not follow the thing through - what this does to that, and what that then leads to, and where it all ends up two moves later.
 I could see the end of it from the beginning.
 But I could not understand why you couldn't, and I couldn't understand why you weren't interested in looking.
 And yet, I was called the stupid one.